derekle/AnimeFind/README.md

 # To Do

 - [ ] Users access MAL via authenticated requests and retrieve and manage account info, etc., or CRUD their own local account
-- [ ] Genre buttons retrieve relevant shows
+- [x] Genre buttons retrieve relevant shows
 - [ ] Divide results into 'pages'
 - [ ] Implement comment section and database
+- [ ] Add Search filters